ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustc/testing-facades.rst

 Using a facade requires ``qemu`` and ``binfmt`` to be configured correctly for the target architecture.
 Setup instructions differ based on operating system and distribution.
-While developing Ferrocene, we use the instructions found in :doc:`internal-procedures:testing-other-targets`.
+While developing Ferrocene, we use the instructions found in :doc:`internal-procedures:cross-compiling`.

 For coverage, you'll also need to install ``rustfilt``, as well as ``rust-profdata`` (from ``cargo-binutils``).

 .. code-block:: rust

    cargo install rustfilt
    cargo install cargo-binutils